eclipse-edc/MinimumViableDataspace/docs/developer/decision-records/2022-06-15-registration-service/README.md

    request...
 4. ... and retrieves credentials from _Company1's_ Identity Hub.
 5. The Registration Service stores participant information in its store.
 This includes Company 1's DID URL.
 6. The Registration Service authorizes the request by applying the Dataspace enrollment policy on the obtained Verifiable Credentials.
+In MVD, the service checks for a credential `{"gaiaXMember": "true"}` signed by any issuer (as the EDC policy engine does not currently allow restricting trusting claims to specific issuers).
 7. The Registration Service updates the status of the participant's membership indicating that the participant's onboarding is successful/failed.
 8. The Registration Service issues and signs a membership Verifiable Credential.
 9. The Registration Service sends the Verifiable Credential to _Company1's_ Identity Hub for storage.
 It uses the Identity Hub bearer token (from the Distributed authorization